We ask you, humbly, to help us.

 that the church teaches that all who have had a transfusion (even if

 or given without their knowledge) will lose eternal life.
-This is not true.
+That is not true.

 Dr. Carl J. Saphier led a study at Mount Sinai School of Medicine in New